-1 FAR = Floor Area Ratio, which is the measurement of the amount of non-residential building square footage in relation to the size of the lot.
+- 1 FAR = Floor Area Ratio, which is the measurement of the amount of non-residential building square footage in relation to the size of the lot.
 Du/ac = dwelling units per acre, which is the measurement of the amount of residential units in a given acre.

-3 Clustering is encouraged in all residential designations.
+2 The building intensity range noted is exclusive, that is the range noted provides a minimum and maximum building intensity. - 3 Clustering is encouraged in all residential designations.
 The allowable density of a particular land use designation may be clustered in one portion of the site in smaller lots, as long as the ratio of dwelling units/area remains within the allowable density range associated with the designation.
 The rest of the site would then be preserved as open space or a use compatible with open space (e.g., agriculture, pasture or wildlife habitat).
 Within the Rural Foundation Component and Rural Designation of the Open Space Foundation Component, the allowable density may be clustered as long as no lot is smaller than 0.5-acre.
 This 0.5-acre minimum lot size also applies to the Rural Community Development Foundation Component.
 However, for sites adjacent to Community Development Foundation Component areas, 10,000 square foot minimum lots are allowed.
 The clustered areas would be a mix of 10,000-square-foot and 0.5-acre lots.
-In such cases, larger lots or open space would be required near the project boundary with Rural Community and Rural Foundation Component areas.

-4 The minimum lot size required for each permanent structure with plumbing fixtures utilizing an onsite wastewater treatment system to handle its wastewater is 1⁄2 acre per structure.
+In such cases, larger lots or open space would be required near the project boundary with Rural Community and Rural Foundation Component areas. - 4 The minimum lot size required for each permanent structure with plumbing fixtures utilizing an onsite wastewater treatment system to handle its wastewater is 1⁄2 acre per structure.